 - Unduly harsh penalties for breach of contract

-The Amlong Firm has experience with the drafting, review and litigation of employee and business contracts, including confidentiality agreements, employment termination and severance agreements, independent contractor agreements, and mergers and acquisitions contracts.
+We have experience with the drafting, review, and litigation of employee and business contracts, including confidentiality agreements, employment termination and severance agreements, independent contractor agreements, and mergers and acquisitions contracts.

-We are trial lawyers who know the law, know how to develop compelling legal arguments, and are skilled at digging up and marshalling facts.
-Our opponents know we are prepared to protect our clients' interests in court, and we obtain settlements that are generally better than those obtained by lawyers with reputations for being less prepared or reluctant to try cases.
+As trial lawyers who know the law, we know how to develop compelling legal arguments and are skilled at digging up and marshalling facts.
+Our opponents know we are prepared to protect our clients' interests in court; thus, we obtain settlements that are generally better than those obtained by lawyers with reputations for being less prepared or reluctant to try cases.